 Google Ads, Facebook ads, Pinterest ads, and to a lesser extent, Twitter ads have become the lifeline of many businesses.
 With Facebook’s almost complete destruction of the organic reach for businesses, ads are one of the best traffic channels for leads.

 Getting started as a digital ad manager is easy.
 But unless you’ve studied your ad channel, good results are hard to come by.
 There’s art (especially with Google Ads) in crafting good advertisements and matching them with landing pages.
 And you need to manage keywords and keyword groups to keep costs down.
 This is a task I perform daily as a manager and I like to think of the process as a type of game.
 Keeping costs down while getting the most clicks possible can be challenging.
 It’s not a job for everyone but if you can learn the ropes, it’s a great way to get started in digital marketing.

 Did you know that there are other platforms that can offer a better return on investment for businesses buying ads?
 These platforms are still relatively untapped by marketers.
 Reddit and Quora are just two alternatives to the main ad networks.
 Now’s a good time to learn these platforms before the gold rush.
-If you can prove to clients you understand how to generate traffic and revenue from these platforms, you have a business model.
+If you can prove to clients that you understand how to generate traffic and revenue from these platforms, you have a business model.

 Once you’ve got a handle on ads, a good place to start for prospective clients is the digital nomad community.
 New dropship entrepreneurs, e-commerce store owners, and bloggers need ads to sell their products.
 If you can get them a good return on investment for their ad budget, they will continue working with you.